 What is it?

-The Consolidate CSS option can be found in the RapidWeaver 6’s wrench icon on the top left in the Advanced option.
+The Consolidate CSS option can be found in the RapidWeaver > Preferences section as a Publishing > Advanced option.

 The only reason, that I’m aware of, why anyone would like to use this option is entirely due to Internet Explorer’s (IE) nonsensical structure.
 IE is the only mainstream browser on the market that limits the amount of stylesheets that can be called within a single webpage.
 If you go over that limit, 31 stylesheets, all additional stylesheets (32 and up) will be completely ignored.